swiftlang/swift-docc/Sources/DocCDocumentation/DocCDocumentation.docc/customizing-the-appearance-of-your-documentation-pages.md

-# Customizing Your Documentation Appearance
+# Customizing the Appearance of Your Documentation Pages

 Customize the look and feel of your documentation webpages.